How would you like to attend the best writing conferences for authors this year?

-With a workshop this long [12 days, remember!] the University does offer room and board [single or double dormitory rooms] which is a nice bonus and is included in the cost of the conference fee.
-University buildings are accessible for people with disabilities and parking spaces are available with reservation.
+With a workshop this long (12 days, remember) the University does offer room and board (single or double dormitory rooms) which is a nice bonus and is included in the cost of the conference fee.
+University buildings are accessible for people with disabilities and parking spaces are available with reservation for their writing conferences.

-The biggest challenge would be convincing your employer you have to take two weeks off work to attend a writer’s conference.
+The biggest challenge would be convincing your employer you have to take two weeks off work to attend writing conferences!

 Location: Sewanee, Tennessee

 When: July 16th-28th